Email marketing is dead. At least according to some people.

 You can also give offers, discounts, or free trial memberships.
 Important here is that the welcome message does not feel like a sales email, but instead focus on providing value and building trust.

 What products or services create a natural complement to what you sell today?
 If you sell furniture and a customer buys a sofa from you, what kind of products or services can you offer as a compliment?
 A rug, pillow, or transportation of the sofa?

 This is called cross-selling.
 Identify groups and products that fit together and then set up an automatic email that goes out when a customer buys a product, where you recommend relevant and complementary products.

-Also, see if you can encourage your customers to upgrade their purchase.
+Also, see if you can encourage your customers to upgrade their purchases.
 If your business is in sports and a customer purchases a ticket to a game, then you can offer them to purchase an annual ticket instead of just a one-off ticket.
-When this is done correctly, the customer experiences an increased value and you an increase in sales.
+When this is done correctly, the customer experiences an increased value and an increase in sales.

 Birthday and annual announcements